KDE/falkon/BUILDING.md

   from git to specific directory by your system you compiled for.
   On Linux, you can easily do it by running make install.
-  If you are unsure where is the right place, you can check it directly from QupZilla by clicking from Help Menu on Configuration Information, then in Path section.
+  If you are unsure where is the right place, you can check it directly from Falkon by clicking from Help Menu on Configuration Information, then in Path section.

-  You may want to build QupZilla with debugging symbols (for generating backtrace of crash) as easily as adding one line to src/defines.pri:
+  You may want to build Falkon with debugging symbols (for generating backtrace of crash) as easily as adding one line to src/defines.pri:

                CONFIG += debug

-  QupZilla requires Qt (>= 5.8) and QtWebEngine (at least version included in Qt 5.8)
+  Falkon requires Qt (>= 5.8) and QtWebEngine (at least version included in Qt 5.8)

 Microsoft Windows
 ----------------------------------------------------------------------------------

-  You need Microsoft Visual C++ Compiler, Qt Libraries 5.8 or higher and openssl libraries. in order to build QupZilla.
+  You need Microsoft Visual C++ Compiler, Qt Libraries 5.8 or higher and openssl libraries. in order to build Falkon.

 Linux / Unix
 ----------------------------------------------------------------------------------